 Profile: ORBCOMM Inc (ORBC.OQ)

-ORBCOMM Inc., incorporated on October 16, 2003, is a provider of machine-to-machine (M2M) communication solutions, including network connectivity, devices and Web reporting applications.
-The Company's M2M products and services are designed to track, monitor and enhance security for a variety of assets, such as trailers, trucks, rail cars, intermodal containers, generators, fluid tanks, marine vessels, oil and gas wells, pipeline monitoring equipment, irrigation control systems, and utility meters, in the transportation and distribution, heavy equipment, oil and gas, maritime and government industries.
-Additionally, the Company provides Automatic Identification System (AIS) data services for vessel tracking and to improve maritime safety to government and commercial customers worldwide.
-The Company provides these services using multiple network platforms, including its constellation of 25 low-Earth orbit satellites, two AIS microsatellites and accompanying ground infrastructure, as well as offer terrestrial-based cellular communication services provided by major cellular (Tier One) wireless providers.
+ORBCOMM Inc., incorporated on October 16, 2003, is a provider of machine-to-machine (M2M) solutions, including network connectivity, devices and Web reporting applications.
+The Company's M2M products and services are designed to track, monitor and manage security for a range of assets, such as trailers, trucks, rail cars, intermodal containers, generators, fluid tanks, marine vessels, diesel or electric powered generators (gensets), oil and gas wells, pipeline monitoring equipment, irrigation control systems, and utility meters, in the transportation and distribution, heavy equipment, oil and gas, maritime and government industries.
+Additionally, the Company provides Automatic Identification System (AIS) data services to assist in vessel navigation and to manage maritime safety for government and commercial customers across the world.
+The Company provides its services using various network platforms, including its own constellation of over 40 low-Earth orbit (LEO) satellites and its accompanying ground infrastructure, as well as terrestrial-based cellular communication services obtained through reseller agreements with cellular (Tier One) wireless providers.

 395 W Passaic St Ste 325